Climate Resilience Planning

 View the Barnstable 2010 Multi-Hazard Mitigation Plan here.

-The Town of Barnstable, with the Cape Cod Commission, and Waquoit Bay National Estuarine Research Reserve, are exploring strategies to reduce vulnerability to natural hazards in threatened areas of our community.
+The Cape Cod Commission, along with project partners including the Town of Barnstable, Waquoit Bay National Estuarine Research Reserve, and others explored strategies to reduce vulnerability to natural hazards in threatened areas of our community.

 The Cape Cod Coastal Planner is a communication and decision support tool intended to educate users on the climate change hazards impacting Cape Cod's coastline, the adaptation strategies available to address them, and implications for local infrastructure and ecosystems.
 Choose your location and zone of impact to begin planning.
 View planning layers and test adaptation strategies for three coastal hazards.

-Learn more about the Resilient Cape Cod project at www.capecodcommission.org/resiliency.
+Learn more about the Resilient Cape Cod project at: www.capecodcommission.org/our-work/resilient-cape-cod

 Climate Resilience Resources